toolleeo/cli-apps/README.md

 * [sssnake](https://github.com/AngelJumbo/sssnake) - (Smart and sexy snake) The classic snake game for the terminal that can plays itself and be use like a screensaver.
 * [terdle](https://github.com/neelkarma/terdle) - Wordle implemented in Rust.
 * [Terminal Phase](https://dustycloud.org/blog/terminal-phase-1.0/) - A space shooter game you can play in your terminal.
+* [Terminal Roulette](https://github.com/levkush/TerminalRoulette) - Your own roulette table in the terminal.
 * [terminal_board_games](https://github.com/salt-die/terminally_bored_terminal_board_games) - Board games for the terminal.
 * [terminordle](https://github.com/HP4k1h5/terminordle) - Inspired by the popular online game wordle made, you can play a pretty close replica of the original locally or multiplayer over the network.
 * [usolitaire](https://github.com/eliasdorneles/usolitaire) - Solitaire in your terminal.